anchovieshat/mopsy/README.md

 # mopsy
-N64-MIPS Assembler in C/C++
+N64-MIPS Parser in C/C++

-This should eventually read and write N64-MIPS binaries.
+This parses N64-MIPS binaries.
 - Compiles with ``clang``
+- May not be 100% stable or accurate.